 When Oregon voters passed Measure 91 in 2014, making recreational marijuana lawful, important issues arose relating to where businesses may grow, sell, and process marijuana.
 Although the Oregon Liquor Control Commission ("OLCC") regulates much of the recreational marijuana industry, local governments may regulate where, when, and how businesses may grow, process, and offer it for sale.

 Local governments adopt and implement these time, place, and manner controls mostly through land use regulations.
 In Oregon, local governments codify these regulations in zoning ordinances or development codes.
-Whether you are curious where you can grow marijuana or, on the flipside, what controls are in place to prohibit or minimize the impact of a proposed marijuana business in your area, being familiar with the zoning controls implemented by your local government is important.
+Whether you are curious where you can grow marijuana or, on the flipside, about what controls are in place to prohibit or minimize the impact of a proposed marijuana business in your area, being familiar with local zoning controls can help.

-This article provides basic background information relating to Oregon's zoning regulations as they pertain to growing recreational marijuana.
+This article provides basic background information on what Oregon's zoning regulations say about growing recreational marijuana.
 It does not discuss land use regulations relating to the retail sale, processing, or wholesaling of recreational marijuana.
-And it does not consider the medical marijuana industry, which the Oregon Health Authority regulates.
+Nor does it consider the medical marijuana industry, which the Oregon Health Authority regulates.

 While the OLCC regulates much of the recreational marijuana industry, Oregon law allows local governments to adopt reasonable regulations relating to the time, place, and manner in which producers grow recreational marijuana.
 (ORS 475B.340(a).)

 A producer will also need to be aware of other development controls that may apply, including setbacks and minimum lot size requirements.
-As an example, these controls may dictate where a greenhouse can be placed, and how close it may be to adjacent property lines.
+As an example, these controls might dictate where a greenhouse can be placed, and how close it can be to adjacent property lines.

 Land use plays a critical role in the OLCC licensing requirements.
 Before OLCC reviews a license application for a producer, the producer must submit what is called a Land Use Compatibility Statement ("LUCS".)
-The LUCS form is available at the OLCC's website.
 Producers must work with the appropriate local government to complete the form.

 If the LUCS indicates that the proposed grow site is compatible with local land use law, OLCC will proceed with the license application.
 If the LUCS shows the proposed grow site is not allowed, OLCC will deny the application.
 As a result, whether a producer can even be licensed (let alone lawfully operate a marijuana farm) will be determined in large part by the land use regulations adopted by the local government.